blimmer/maximize-your-output-talk/slides.md

 ### Rabbit Hole Questions

-On the train of thought what:
+On this current train of thought what:

 - am I learning?
 - problem am I solving?